 The corner room (now called “Bosque” room) was the office of dentist P.F.
 Gould both before and after the fire.
 The restored claw-foot tub in “Bosque” was found in the single bathroom once serving ten guest rooms.
 The wooden sign of Dr. O.M.
 Olson, who died in 1935, was found in the rafters during renovation.
 The Lobby and several guest rooms feature headboards, tables and benches crafted by local artisans from doors and wood salvaged during renovation.

-Breakfast will be served downstairs in Somethin’s Brewing.
-This is the sight of the old Corner Pharmacy, which served Clifton under many different names from the late 1800’s through the 1960’s.
+Breakfast will be served downstairs at Corner Drug Café.
+This is the site of the old Corner Pharmacy, which served Clifton under many different names from the late 1800’s through the 1960’s.
 Many of its historic features have been retained including the soda fountain, Italian marble bar, bar stools and stained glass bar back.

 Housed in the historic Brooks Building, which was built in the early 1900’s, the Screen Door Inn has tried to retain the historic charm of the building while offering a comfortable guest experience.
 The second-floor guest rooms now occupy the portion of the building that remained vacant for over 50 years.

 The inn takes its name from the screen doors that once provided air circulation before the days of HVAC.
 The original screen doors have been restored and are hung on all room entry doors.
 On a cool day you may want to open a window and give it a try.

 The hallway offers the best representation of a step back in time.
 The beaded ceiling, bead board walls, and pine floors are all original.
 The non-entry doors are restored originals, featuring original hardware.
 Pictures of historic Bosque County line the hallway to add to the feel of the early 1900’s.

 Five of the upstairs rooms feature original wood floors.
 The red pine has been beautifully restored, but still shows many signs of years of wear.